 - Place Order → Option Set

-Inside Place Order field, we have set the options as Yes and No.
+Inside the Place Order field, we have set the options as Yes and No.

-- Similarly, other Entities as required by the app can be created and added to the App using App Designer pane.
+- Similarly, multiple Entities, as required by the app, can be created and added to the App using the App Designer pane.

 Defining business logic

-After the required Entities are created and added to the app, the next step is to create the business logic using those Entities.
+After the required Entities are created and added to the app, the next step is to make the business logic using those Entities.
 To create business logic, follow the below steps:

 - In the App Designer pane, click on the Business Process option and select the Create New option.